We support the Paris Agreement’s goal of transitioning to net zero emissions by 2050 and are committed to playing our part.

 In recognition of this, we reviewed our approach to climate change in 2020 to ensure we act in support of customer, community and government efforts to facilitate an orderly and just transition to net zero emissions by 2050.

 Climate risk disclosure

-We are also one of 16 international banks participating in a United Nations Environment Programme Finance Initiative (UNEP FI) working group focussed on the application of the TCFD's recommendations for financial institutions.
-We are working with other banks to develop tools and approaches to inform our risk management and to identify where opportunities exist to support our customers' transition to a low carbon economy.
+We have also participated in a United Nations Environment Programme Finance Initiative (UNEP FI) working group focussed on the application of the TCFD's recommendations for financial institutions.
+We have worked with other banks to develop tools and approaches to inform our risk management and to identify where opportunities exist to support our customers' transition to a low carbon economy.

 See UNEP FI’s TCFD Pilot Projects – Banking for more details.